 Service is infused in the ethos of faculty life: service to the discipline and university.

-- Committee work is unproductive or unfulfilling - Colleagues evade service commitments - Service is not recognized in evaluations or advancement and promotion cases found the committees they found the committees the were offered attractive.
+- Committee work is unproductive or unfulfilling - Colleagues evade service commitments - Service is not recognized in evaluations or advancement and promotion cases found the committees they were offered attractive.

 91% were satisfied with the number of student advisees.